Skip to main content

 The most widely repeated accounts include: appearances to dying or distressed individuals at their bedsides when Padre Pio was confirmed to be in his friary; a wartime episode in which American and British bomber crews reported a friar's apparition waving them away from the San Giovanni Rotondo area (no bombs were dropped there during World War II); and reports of Padre Pio appearing in dreams or visions that felt physically real to the recipient.

-Padre Pio gave a remarkable self-report to Church investigators: 'I do not know whether my mind was transported there... whether I was there with my body or without it.'
-This phrasing closely mirrors St. Paul's statement about being caught up to the third heaven (2 Corinthians 12:2–3), suggesting Pio understood his experience in terms of mystical transport rather than physical displacement.
+Padre Pio gave a self-report to Church investigators: 'I do not know whether my mind was transported there... whether I was there with my body or without it.'
+This phrasing closely mirrors St. Paul's statement about being caught up to the third heaven (2 Corinthians 12:2–3).

 No bilocation account is supported by simultaneous independent verification at both locations.
 The absence of this evidence is not a theological argument — it is the standard of historical evidence.
 Padre Pio may have had intense mystical experiences that were apprehended by others in ways that felt like his physical presence.
 Physical bilocation remains unverifiable by any historical method.